zencart/documentation/content/dev/plugins/rules.md

 * Documentation: See "Documentation Requirements" below.

-* Support: A support thread in the appropriate Addons/Contributions area of the Zen Cart® support forum should be opened following activation of a submitted contribution, where free support for that addon will delivered by the author and the community at large.
-Support for the addon should take place on the Zen Cart® forum.
+* Support: A support thread in the appropriate Addons/Contributions area of the Zen Cart support forum should be opened following activation of a submitted contribution, where free support for that addon will delivered by the author and the community at large.
+Support for the addon should take place on the Zen Cart forum.

 * Contents: